sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/getting_started_v2.md

 ## Prerequisites for Developers and Makers

 ### Skills
 To begin with the Multi-device board, **developers are required to have a minimum experience with C**.
-However, it’s desirable for developers to be proficient in C, 68000 Assembler, Microcontroller development, and have a deep understanding of Atari ST peculiarities.
+However, it’s desirable for developers to be proficient in C, 68000 Assembler, Microcontroller development, and have a deep understanding of Atari 16/32 peculiarities.
 To contribute effectively to the Multi-device project, having a foundation in certain skills will be beneficial.
 Here’s a breakdown:

 - **C Programming**: Essential for software development and firmware writing.
 Ensure you have a grasp on data structures, memory management, and algorithm development within C.

-- **68000 Assembler**: Crucial for understanding and working with low-level part of the firmware for Atari ST.
+- **68000 Assembler**: Crucial for understanding and working with low-level part of the firmware for Atari 16/32.

 - **Microcontroller Development**: Familiarity with microcontrollers, especially with Raspberry Pi Pico's microcontroller RP2040, is vital.
 You should understand how to write, test, and debug firmware, manage I/O operations, and deal with real-time constraints.

-- **Atari ST Knowledge**: A robust understanding of Atari ST hardware and software, its system call and memory management will significantly boost your contribution efforts.
+- **Atari 16/32 Knowledge**: A robust understanding of Atari 16/32 hardware and software, its system call and memory management will significantly boost your contribution efforts.

 - **Version Control/Git**: Ability to effectively use git, manage branches, resolve merge conflicts, and understand the workflow to keep the codebase stable and collaborative.